-Candidates are asked to complete two required essay questions.
-If applicable, you will be asked to submit a third essay addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.
+Candidates are asked to complete four required personal insight questions.
+If applicable, you will be asked to submit an additional personal insight question addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.

-- Essays are an important piece of your application that helps the committee understand your career inspirations, development plans and goals.
+- Personal insight questions are an important piece of your application that helps the committee understand your career inspirations, development plans and goals.
 It is not an essay about your work history.

-- The essays give the committee an opportunity to understand you better.
+- The personal insight questions give the committee an opportunity to understand you better.
 Share any expertise or extracurricular activities that are unique about you.
 Our admissions team strives to build a diverse class, and we are interested in reading about what makes you distinctive.

 Requirement Summary: We require unofficial transcripts from all institutions you have attended, whether or not you have earned a degree.
 If you are admitted to the program, you will need to submit official transcripts before the registration for the first quarter courses for your acceptance to be finalized.